 Simply put – No, Budapest does not have Uber.
-You will find many things in the beautiful city of Budapest, including exquisite architecture, clean and insta-worthy streets and refined cityscape views but the one thing you won’t find in this picturesque capital of Hungary is an Uber.
+You will find many things in the beautiful city of Budapest, including exquisite architecture, clean streets and refined cityscape views but the one thing you won’t find in this picturesque capital of Hungary is an Uber.

 If you are someone who has gotten used to depending on an Uber to get to places, no matter in which part of the world you are, this may come as a bit of a shock (or not, if you have travelled enough).